jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 }
 ```

-Now let's see what happens if we were to run this document (TODO link to previous article on how to do this) against an instance while having the command below running on your local machine in the background to simulate traffic hitting the load balancer.
+Now that we have resources provisioned let's get our test set up.
+In a terminal window from your machine have this script running in the background to simulate load.

 ```bash
 $ while true;